 Mr. Ye has more than 16 years of experience in software engineering, system development and IT support.
 From August 2003 to November 2003, Mr. Ye worked in Automated Systems (HK) Limited as a technician and was mainly responsible for providing daily technical support to school.
 From February 2004 to November 2005, Mr. Ye worked in Lotus Tours Limited as a programmer and was mainly responsible for developing system and providing software support and maintenance.
 From November 2005 to July 2006, Mr. Ye worked in Global eSolution Limited as an analyst programmer and was responsible for system development for online trading platforms.
 In August 2006, Mr. Ye joined our Group as an analyst programmer, and left our Group as a system analyst in August 2010.
 From August 2010 to January 2011, Mr. Ye worked in Ullink Limited as analyst programmer and was mainly responsible for system development.
-In January 2011, Mr. Ye joined Ayers Solutions Limited as a senior analyst programmer and was mainly responsible for system analyst in September 2013.
+In January 2011, Mr. Ye joined Ayers Solutions Limited as a senior analyst programmer and was mainly responsible for the development of trading and settlement system and the supervision of the development team, and left as a system analyst in September 2013.
 From October 2013 to November 2013, Mr. Ye worked in China Construction Bank (Asia) Corporation Limited as system analyst and was mainly responsible for system development for card application.
 Mr. Ye re-joined our Group as product manager of GES in December 2013.